young, 3 mm

 Bishop Museum labeled Atys costulosa

 Pease, 1869b appear to be this species as do mature shells labeled "Diniatys monodonta?".
+It's also probably the species listed as Atys costulosa in Kay, 1979.
 It was probably first reported from Hawaii in Pease, 1869

 (as Atys costulosa).
 However, the illustration of Atys costulosa in Pilsbry, 1917 and its description in Edmondson, 1946 seem somewhat ambiguous.
 In many sources it's listed as Diniatys dubia.